-Rhonda has been married to her husband, John Coffelt for 10 years.
+Rhonda has been married to her husband, John Coffelt for over 10 years.
 They have a daughter, Baylee, at home in Waverly.
-Rhonda is a certified PADI Scuba Diving Instructor and dives whenever she can.
+Rhonda is a certified PADI scuba diving instructor and dives whenever she can.
 She is an award winning ballroom dancer.
 She also plays golf and bridge in addition to singing and playing the flute.
 She is a science fiction and forensic science fanatic.

 Joey Leonard is an Assistant Professor at the Humphreys County Campus of Nashville State Community College.
 Joey serves as the program coordinator and lead instructor for the Industrial Process Control Technology program.
 Joey graduated from East Tennessee State University with a Bachelor of Science degree in Manufacturing Engineering Technology with emphasis in programming and automation, and also holds a Master of Arts in Religion, Worship Studies, from the Liberty University Theological Seminary.
 Joey is a veteran of the United States Army where he served as an Electronic Warfare Aviation Platform System Intercept Control Repairer.

 Joey was honored with a Donna Lancaster award by the Tennessee Board of Regents in 2008 for innovation in online learning.
-He is currently seeking his Masters of Arts in Religion from Liberty Theological Seminary.
-Joey currently resides in Waverly, Tennessee with his wife Tammy.
-The family has 4 daughters, Holli, Kayla, Rachel, and Kassidy; one son, Joshua, as well as the memory of their late son Brady.
+He currently resides in Waverly, Tennessee with his wife Tammy.
+The family has four daughters, Holli, Kayla, Rachel, and Kassidy; one son, Joshua, as well as the memory of their late son, Brady.

 Robin Cooper-Wilbanks is an instructor of psychology at the Humphreys County Campus of Nashville State Community College.
 Mrs. Cooper-Wilbanks completed her Bachelor of Science degree at Union University, where she was active in Zeta Tau Alpha sorority, student government, and was a Lamba Chi Alpha Crescent.
 She went on to complete her Master of Arts in Clinical Psychology at Middle Tennessee State University, where she was president of Psi Chi (the national honor society for psychology) and was a graduate assistant to the foreign student advisor.